Ashton-under-Lyne: Industrialisation

+Modern

+The town's regeneration: the derelict Cavendish Mill in April 1981, the converted building in 2009 and following renovation in 2016.

-At about 4.20 pm on Wednesday 13 June 1917, a fire in an ammunition factory producing TNT caused an explosion that demolished much of the west end of the town.
+On 13 June 1917, a fire in an ammunition factory producing TNT caused an explosion that destroyed much of the west end of the town.
 Two gasometers exploded and the explosion destroyed the factory and threw heavy objects long distances.
 At least 41 people died and about 100 were injured.
 Sylvain Dreyfus, managing director of the works, helped to fight the fire but died in the subsequent explosion.

 The second of the five victims of the Moors murders, 12-year-old John Kilbride, lived in the town.
-He was lured away from the town's market on 23 November 1963 by Ian Brady and Myra Hindley before being murdered and buried on Saddleworth Moor.
+He was lured away from the market on 23 November 1963 by Ian Brady and Myra Hindley, before being murdered and buried on Saddleworth Moor.
 His body was found in October 1965.

 Ashton became a part of the newly formed Metropolitan Borough of Tameside in 1974.
-In May 2004, a huge fire ravaged the Victorian market hall, and a temporary building called "The Phoenix Market Hall" was built on Old Cross Street on the opposite side of the Old Market hall.
-Described as the "heart of Ashton", the market was rebuilt and officially opened on 1 December 2008.
+In 1996, after the success of a similar project in the nearby town of Hyde, the council pursued the creation of the Ashton Renewal Area in the town, a designation created by the Local Government and Housing Act of 1989.
+The report on creating the renewal area suggested Ashton had "extremely high levels of unemployment" at 22% and "some of the worst private sector housing conditions" in Tameside – the Ashton St. Peter's ward was the most deprived in the borough according to the 2000 Indices of Multiple Deprivation.
+The programme aimed to support people in accessing education, training and employment opportunities, as well as creating those opportunities through the regeneration of the town itself.
+Examples of infrastructural improvements listed in the 2005 council report on the project included the Arcades Shopping Centre, the Ladysmith Shopping Centre, the bus station and the market; statistics also suggested a fall in crime; however, critics of the programme noted the lack of attention to the local environment and creation of green spaces as well as more economic opportunities.